opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     3. Deactivate the **Modify Savebox** option to confirm the changes.

-.. tip:: **To select and transform an area in a Toonz Raster drawing or in a Raster image:**
+.. tip:: **To select and transform an area in a Toonz Raster or Raster level:**

     1. Select the area by doing one of the following: